 Super veterans: ages 60 +

 Registration for qualifying session 1 opens: 9am

 Qualification session 1: 10am-1pm

 Doors open 8:30am

 Senior male and female:

-There will be product prizes for the top 3 places in the other 3 adult categories, supplied by our sponsors.
+There will be product individual prizes for the top 3 places in the vets 3 categories.

 If you have a really good reason for not participating, then we invite all our customers to come and join us on Sunday 23rd to watch the semi-finals and finals where you will get to see some of the best climbers in the UK battle it out for the title of the Plywood Master!
 It is free to come along and watch the event and there will be food and ale available to purchase too.
 The centre will be closed to everyone except competitors for the qualification sessions on Saturday 22nd.